 Picture it: you’re driving home from a long day at work.
 You reach an intersection with a green light.
 But, you’re t-boned by someone that runs the red light while on their cell phone.
 You have suffered some very severe injuries.
 You must be extracted from your car by the fire department.
-You’re flown by helicopter to the nearest trauma center and spend a month in the hospital.
+You’re flown by helicopter to the nearest trauma left and spend a month in the hospital.
 Your medical bills when you’re released are more than $150,000.
 You also have a permanent injury and can’t return to your old job or way of life.

 The liability insurance for the person that caused the accident becomes the first source of your recovery.
 Each state sets the minimum amount (“minimum limits” in lawyer-speak) each driver must have in order to drive.
 North Carolina’s minimum limit is $30,000.
 South Carolina’s minimum limit is $25,000.
 There are no hard statistics, but (in our experience) the vast majority of drivers carry only the amount required by law.
 It doesn’t take a math whiz to figure out that a minimum limit policy doesn’t go very far in your situation.
 This sad scenario is something that we as injury lawyers see far too common.
 There is no worse feeling than telling an injured person that there is no way to get more money for a client.